 Lin and Larry’s video, Cost Control While You Cruise, does exactly that.
 In it, they give practical advice on keeping maintenance costs in check and having an “unstoppable boat” — in other words, a boat that doesn’t have to be repaired in out-of-the-way places but that can continue on to where it’s less expensive.

 If you’ve read the Pardey’s cruising stories, you’re probably aware that they do it in a very minimalist style and you may be wondering if that’s what the video advocates.
 No — but they’ve collected a lifetime of figuring out where the budget busters are and solid strategies to avoid the pitfalls.

 And while much of the video deals with the boat expenses, other sections deal with seemingly innocent decisions, such as the daily happy hour or buddy-boating.
 As I watched the video, I found that many of their ideas really got me thinking about where the money goes when cruising.
 Many times, the “decision point” on spending money isn’t when you’re in the store, but long before.

 Watching the video, I found myself nodding in agreement more than once, thinking of a particular episode in our cruising where we’d slowly found ourselves spending more and more . . . and realized that we hadn’t made a conscious choice to spend that money.
 It had just sort of crept up on us, with $5 here and $10 there.

 While you may make different choices than they do on things such as buddy boating or the type of socializing you do, the bigger point is making sure that you are making a choice and not just unthinkingly following along.
 I found the DVD invaluable in highlighting the choices and the consequences.
 If you are thinking about cruising or even in the early stages, it can save you a lot of money.

-See the trailer below, and note that there are two options for getting the full video (click here for both):
+See the trailer below, and note that there are three options for getting the full video (click here for all):

-- Download for $12.99 and watch on your PC or Mac (does not play in DVD player)
+- Download and own it for $12.99 and watch on your PC or Mac (does not play in DVD player)